supertokens/supertokens-core/README.md

 ## Contact us
 For any queries, or support requests, please email us at team@supertokens.io, or join our [Discord](supertokens.io/discord) server.

-## Authors
+# Authors
 Created with :heart: by the folks at SuperTokens.io.
-Please feel free to give us feedback at team@supertokens.io, until our website is ready :grinning: